Xuanhuaceratops: Discovery

 Xuanhuaceratops niei is known only from four fragmentary skeletons recovered from the Houcheng Formation of Hebei Province, China.
 The first of these was a single, fragmentary skeleton discovered in the 1970s by Nie Rongzhen, near Yanjiagou.
-The species name Xuanhuasaurus niei was published by Zhao Xijinin a 1985 study, but without a description (or even a specified holotype) making it an invalid nomen nudum.
+The species name Xuanhuasaurus niei was published by Zhao Xijin in a 1985 study, but without a description (or even a specified holotype) making it an invalid nomen nudum.

 In the summer of 2003, fossil fragments from three additional specimens were discovered.
 However, these specimens were less complete than their predecessor, and so the original specimen was made the holotype when in 2006 the type species Xuanhuaceratops niei was named in the journal Acta Geologica Sinica by Zhao Xijin, Cheng Zhengwu, Xu Xing, and Peter J. Makovicky.
 The generic name combines a reference to the Xuanhan region with Greek keras, "horn", and ops, "face".
 The specific name honours Nie, who donated the holotype, as discoverer.

 The holotype IVPP 12722 consists of a partial skeleton with skull.
 It contains both praemaxillae, the left maxilla, the left jugal bone, the left postorbital, the partial right postorbital, the right quadratojugal, both quadrates, parts of both pterygoids, the right epipterygoid, the processus coronoidei of both lower jaws, the left angular, the right dentary, loose teeth, two neck vertebrae, parts of the back vertebrae, a sacrum, a front tail vertebra, the left shoulder girdle, both humeri, the proximal part of the left ischium, the right thighbone, parts of the right shinbone and the first, second and third metatarsal.
 The holotype was probably a fully grown individual.

 The referred specimens include IVPP V14527 and IVPP V14528, two partial skeletons with skulls, found together.
 They differ in size.
 Specimen IVPP V14529 consists of jaw fragments.
 IVPP V14528 complements the holotype with an atlas intercentrum and an astragalus.
 The material was prepared by Wang Haijun.